 What Style Is This Chair?

-What Is A Slat Back Chair?
+What Is a Slat Back Chair?

 By Painting

-A ladder-back chair, like other aged or outdated pieces of furniture, can be revitalized by applying a few coats of paint.
+A ladder-back seat, like other aged or outdated pieces of furniture, can be revitalized by applying a few coats of paint.
 Sand the slats and any visible wood pieces, then assess the wood’s quality.

 By Decoupaging